webdesserts/webdesserts.com/Readme.md

 # webdesserts.com

 This is the repository for my personal website.
-The site is built with React, Typescript, and styled-components and hosted on the [p2p web][1].
+The site is built with React, Typescript, and styled-components.

 ## Getting Started

-If you're wanting to build your own site based on this one, the easiest way to get started is to open the [p2p version of this website][2] in beaker browser and [fork it from there][3].

-To get started, you'll first need to install [npm][4] ([yarn][5] works fine as well) and run the following:
+To get started, you'll first need to install [npm][1] ([yarn][2] works fine as well) and run the following:

 ```
 npm install